FAQ

 How can I add respondents to a survey after I have already uploaded a respondent list?

 Generally it's not a good idea to add respondents to a live survey as respondents to date will not have had an opportunity to select the newly added respondents.
 That said, sometimes you may need to do so.
-If this is the case then you can simply export your respondent list (Edit -> Lists and Download Respondent List), make the necessary additions or deletions and then upload that edited respondent list.
+If this is the case then you can simply export your respondent list, make the necessary additions or deletions and then upload that edited respondent list.

 If you have added respondents to the list, you will likely want to send them the initial email.
-To do this you can navigate to Manage -> Send Emails and then click the button to Copy Initial Email.
-Any recently uploaded respondents to who you have not yet sent an email will have the status "Not Sent" so you should select that as the status before clicking Email Selected Respondents.
+To do this you can navigate to Emails and then select the status "Not Sent".
+Any recently uploaded respondents to who you have not yet sent an email will have the status "Not Sent" so you should select that as the status before clicking Email Selected.

 How can I use markdown?